 This important initiative offers a simple means of recording the effect of any conservation schemes currently being initiated by farmers and gamekeepers on their land such as supplementary feeding or growing wild bird seed crops and game cover crops.

 It is also a useful way of gaining personal insight on how well their birds are faring.

 Watch Farmer Tom Martin explain why he’s counting:

-Jim Egan, Head of Development and Training at our Allerton Project explains why conducting the count is so important:
+Jim Egan, Technical Advisor a Kings Crops and former Head of Development and Training at our Allerton Project explains why conducting the count is so important: